qiushiyan/old-website/content/authors/qiushi/_index.md

 ---
 <br>

 I have been applying to graduate programs mainly in MSc in Data Science, Statistics and Analytics.
-If you find this site, you probably want to know me more as a promising candidate through the following links
+If you find this site, you probably want to know more about me and why I am a promising candidate through the following links.

 - [Modeling Titanic Survival](/files/titanic-survival.pdf): A 30-page case study in the most updated and comprehensive Titanic survival data.
 A binary logistic model is built to analyze survival probability given characteristics such as age, gender, cabin class, nationality, embarkation point, etc. I demonstrate the overall modeling process, including preprocessing, exploratory analysis,  model fitting, adjustment, bootstrap internal validation and interpretation as well as other relevant techniques such as redundancy analysis and multiple imputation for missing data.
 The article also touches on key issues such as the choice of a statistical model or a machine learning model, using bootstrap to alleviate selection bias, disadvantages of the holdout sample approach in validation, and more.

-- My [Mathematical Notes for Data Science and Statistics](https://enixam.github.io/math-foundations/): in-progress notes in Linear Algebra, Multivariate Calculus, Optimization, and Probability Theory
+- My [Mathematical Notes for Data Science and Statistics](https://enixam.github.io/math-foundations/): in-progress notes in Linear Algebra, Multivariate Calculus, Optimizationand Probability Theory

 - [Classify Brontë Sisiters with Penalized Logistic Regression](post/text-classification-logistic/): I train a logistic model with lasso penalty to predict the probability of a line being authored by Emily Brontë or Charlotte Brontë, featuring data cleaning of text, cross validation and grid search, and interpretation based on variable importance plots.